Tokenizing Motion: A Generative Approach for Scene Dynamics Compression: Validations

-\textbf{Training Settings.} We train the flow tokenizer and dense flow recovery module jointly without entropy coding.
+We train the flow tokenizer and dense flow recovery module jointly without entropy coding.
 The size of image/flow features are set as 384 $\times$ 384, and the number of motion tokens in each token vector is set as 20, yielding totally 40 parameters.
 We implement the networks with Pytorch framework, which are then optimized by Adam optimizer with $\beta_{1} = 0.5$, $\beta_{1} = 0.999$ and learning rate of $10^{-4}$.
-We also use multi-step learning rate scheduler with $\gamma$ = 0.1 and $milestone$ = [30, 45] We train the networks on NVIDIA GeForce RTX 3090 GPU for 50 epochs with the batch size of 24.
+We also use cosine annealing learning rate scheduler with minimum learning rate of $5 \cdot 10^{-7}$.
+We train the networks on NVIDIA GeForce RTX 3090 GPUs for 100 epochs with the batch size of 32.

-\textbf{Evaluation Settings.} For Dynamics-Codec key frame compression, VVC codec with VTM 22.2 platform is used with intra mode and QP of 32, 37, 42, 47.
-We compare the proposed Dynamics-Codec with VVC anchor performances, which are obtained with Low-Delay-Bidirectional~(LDB) configuration and QP of 37, 42, 47, 52.
-For evaluation metrics, we choose three perceptual measurements that are commonly used for generative contents, i.e., Learned Perceptual Image Patch Similarity~(LPIPS)~\cite{lpips}, Deep Image Structure and Texture Similarity~(DISTS)~\cite{dists}, and Frechet Video Distance~(FVD)~\cite{unterthiner2019fvd}.
-Additionally, we use Bjøntegaard-delta-rate~(BD-rate)~\cite{bdrate} and rate-distortion~(RD) curve to compare the proposed method with anchor method.
-To display the RD curves in an increasing manner and calculate BD-rate saving, we use ``1-DISTS'', ``1-LPIPS'' and ``5000-FVD'' as the y-axis of the graphs.